 Method 1: Strong Magnet (Fastest)

-- Get a strong rare-earth magnet — neodymium, at least N52 grade.
+- In addition, get a strong rare-earth magnet — neodymium, at least N52 grade.
 The small cylinder magnets ($3 for a pack) work best.

-- Slowly drag the magnet across the wall at the height you need.
-In particular, when it passes over a drywall screw that attaches the drywall to a stud, you'll feel it pull and stick.
+- Furthermore, slowly drag the magnet across the wall at the height you need.
+When it passes over a drywall screw that attaches the drywall to a stud, you'll feel it pull and stick.

 - Mark that spot.
 Move 16 inches left or right and find the next screw.
 Studs are 16" on-center in almost every Phoenix home built after 1980.

-- Verify with a small finish nail driven at a slight angle.
-Of course, if it hits wood within 1/2", you're on the stud.
+- Moreover, verify with a small finish nail driven at a slight angle.
+If it hits wood within 1/2", you're on the stud.
 If it pushes through easily, you're between studs — move 1" left or right.

 Why this works: The magnet finds the DRYWALL SCREWS, not the stud itself.
 Drywall screws are only present where the drywall meets a stud.
 The wire lath doesn't interfere because lath screws sit in a different plane (outside the drywall).